Truck Driver Fatigue Accidents

-Atlanta truck accident lawyer Charles Scholle knows that truck driver fatigue crashes can cause severe injuries.
+The Atlanta truck accident lawyers at Scholle Law know that truck driver fatigue crashes can cause severe injuries.
 Victims need vital support after a tractor-trailer accident, including medical care and legal advice and representation.
 It is necessary that victims also recover emotionally from the trauma of being involved in an accident with a fatigued truck driver.

 Under Code of Federal Regulations, section 392.3,“[n]o driver shall operate a commercial motor vehicle, and a motor carrier shall not require or permit a driver to operate a commercial motor vehicle, while the driver's ability or alertness is so impaired, or so likely to become impaired, through fatigue, illness, or any other cause, as to make it unsafe for him/her to begin or continue to operate the commercial motor vehicle.”
 This provision does allow that “in a case of grave emergency where the hazard to occupants of the commercial motor vehicle or other users of the highway would be increased by compliance with this section, the driver may continue to operate the commercial motor vehicle to the nearest place at which that hazard is removed.”